microsoft/MixedReality-WebRTC/projects/libwebrtc/README.md

         $ ./checkout.sh
         ```

     3. Run the build script: `./build.sh [options]`.
 This command builds the Chromium WebRTC base library (libwebrtc).
-It also writes the file `.libwebrtc.cmake`, containing configuration needed for CMake-based builds (just Android currently).
+It also writes the file `.libwebrtc.cmake` which contains configuration needed for CMake-based builds (just Android currently).

         ```
         Usage: